ChainSafe/forest/node/forest_libp2p/bitswap/README.md

 swarm.behaviour_mut().send_response(peer, response);
 ```

-To use request manager, a data store that implements `BitswapStore` is required.
+To use request manager, a data store that implements `BitswapStoreRead` and `BitswapStoreReadWrite` is required.
 Checkout `tests/request_manager.rs` for details

 ```rust
 let behaviour = BitswapBehaviour::default();